Integrated Optimization of Scheduling and Flexible Charging in Mixed Electric-Diesel Urban Transit Bus Systems: Literature review

-The complexity of BEB scheduling and charging planning has led to the adoption of various optimization techniques. \citet{ALVO2021102528} leveraged a Benders’ decomposition method to dynamically inject feasibility cuts into the optimization process, improving solution efficiency. \citet{Jovanovic202114206610} formulate the problem as a mixed-integer program (MIP) and employ a Greedy Randomized Adaptive Search Procedure (GRASP) to efficiently approximate solutions for large-scale examples.
+The complexity of BEB scheduling and charging planning has led to the adoption of various optimization techniques. \citet{ALVO2021102528} leveraged a Benders’ decomposition method to dynamically inject feasibility cuts into the optimization process, improving solution efficiency. \citet{Jovanovic202114206610} formulated the problem as a mixed-integer program (MIP) and employ a Greedy Randomized Adaptive Search Procedure (GRASP) to efficiently approximate solutions for large-scale examples.
 Moreover, the adaptive large neighborhood search (ALNS) approach demonstrated by \citet{PERUMAL2021105268} offers additional flexibility in exploring various scheduling configurations while accommodating the operational constraints of BEB systems.
-Complementing this, \citet{HU20219564617} and \citet{HE2023103653} adopt GA-based heuristics to navigate the expansive solution space inherent in multi-dimensional scheduling problems.
-These metaheuristic strategies, enhancing the scalability and robustness of BEB scheduling models, reveal that hybrid techniques are often necessary to manage the nonlinearity and high dimensionality of integrated scheduling and charging problems, especially when both BEB and DB fleets are considered.
+Complementing this, \citet{HU20219564617} and \citet{HE2023103653} adopted GA-based heuristics to navigate the expansive solution space inherent in multi-dimensional scheduling problems.